 A: Absolutely!
-Just wrap up the vocabulary in a field or create a view for it.
+Just wrap up the vocabulary in a field (recommended) or create a view for it (if you want to do it the hard way).
 Then select that field or view from the drop-down when you configure the global filter block.
 A number of filter value selection widgets are available (drop-down, radio, text field etc.), defaulting to the field's native widget, as defined on the "Manage fields" tab of the content type.
 Core's rather plain widget for displaying hierarchical taxonomies is a bit boring.
 Why not pretty it up with Select with style, Autocomplete Deluxe or Hierarchical Select?
 If you decide to go with Hierarchical Select, please read the configuration tips in the README.

-Q: Can I globally filter by date or date range using any of the standard date picker widgets?
+Q: Can I globally filter by date field range using any of the standard date picker widgets?

-Q: Can I globally filter by other ranges, like number ranges, alphabetical ranges, list ranges?
+Q: Can I globally filter by other ranges, like number ranges, alphabetical ranges, list ranges or date ranges?

 Q: Can I easily populate a global filter drop-down with countries?

 A: Yes.
-On the block configuration page the filter driver selector has available the pseudo-field Location: Country.
+On the block configuration page the filter driver selector has available the pseudo-field Country name.
 By default this produces a list of all countries in the world.
 However when the Location module is enabled the pseudo-field populates only the countries currently used in Locations on your system.
 To use Address field in the same way, see this forum comment.

 Naturally you can also create your own list and optionally introduce a hierarchy, e.g. country->state->city by entering the countries of your choice as a taxonomy.
 This then gives you access to a number of attractive selection widgets, as mentioned in the first Q&A.

-Q: If I don't use the Location module, can I still have my Views auto-filtered by the visitor's location, i.e. their city, while still allowing them to change the city filter?
+Q: If I don't use the Location or Geofield modules, can I still have my Views auto-filtered by the visitor's location, i.e. their city, while still allowing them to change the city filter?